Veena1700/mthree-training-notes/Week-2/Day07_LinuxCommands-BasicShellScripting.md

 - `unset var_1` → Removes the variable `var_1`.
 - `echo $var_1` → Prints an empty line if `var_1` was unset.
 - `readonly var_2` → Makes `var_2` read-only.
-- `read username` → Waits for user input and assigns it to a va
+- `read username` → Waits for user input and assigns it to a variable.